So, you’ve booked the date and you’ve started counting down the days to your long awaited breast augmentation.

 To Tell Or Not To Tell?
 That Is The Breast Implant Question

 This is totally your decision... if you tell, who you tell and how much you tell them.

 You could start by asking them what their views on cosmetic surgery are.
 You’re obviously hoping they come back with something supportive.
-If they step up to the plate, that gives you your opener to tell them about your upcoming breast surgery.
+If they step up to the plate, that gives you your opener to tell them about your upcoming breast augmentation.

 Before you get to this point though it’s worth asking yourself these three key questions in advance and you’ll be prepared for some of the questions they may have:

 1. Why did you decide to get breast implants?